Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

 ```
 "127.0.0.1"
 ```
-Otherwise streamerbot will misinterpret it as double value.
+Otherwise Streamer.bot will misinterpret it as double value.
 If the issues can not be solved this way, feel free to contact me in discord.
 See below.

 With the usage of whitelist or blacklist, make sure to only switch to scenes that are valid for running.
 Otherwise you will not automatically switch back!